Melanie Thornton: Funeral

-Aftermath and posthumous releases
+Posthumous releases

-Although Thornton's death occurred on the eve of the Christmas season, Coca-Cola decided to air the commercial featuring Thornton's "Wonderful Dream (Holidays Are Coming)" as planned.
-The original commercial has aired in Germany every year since 2001 around Christmas time, and the song has been in the German single charts every year since.
-It has also aired in several other countries.
-On November 25, 2002, the single "In Your Life" by La Bouche with Thornton, returning posthumously on lead vocals, was released to commemorate the first anniversary of her death.
-Included is an "in memory" dedication from Lane McCray and SonyBmg/X-Cell Records.
-The single has been included in the first La Bouche "Best of" compilation (Credited as "La Bouche feat.
-Melanie Thornton") on May 21, 2002.
-On December 1, 2003, another remix compilation called "Memories – Her Most Beautiful Ballads" was released containing her ballads and songs in acoustic ballad versions.
-On April 2, 2007, the second La Bouche compilation "Greatest Hits" was released.
+Coca-Cola aired the commercial featuring Thornton's "Wonderful Dream (Holidays Are Coming)" as planned.
+While the original commercial has aired in Germany every year since 2001 around Christmas time, the song has been in the German single charts every year since.
+In May 2002, Frank Farian released a compilation album titled Best of La Bouche feat.
+Melanie Thornton.
+On November 25, 2002, La Bouche release the single "In Your Life" with Thornton's vocals to commemorate the first anniversary of her death.
+A music video featuring La Bouche member Lane McCray watching clips of Thornton was also released.
+On December 1, 2003, a remix compilation titled Memories – Her Most Beautiful Ballads was released containing songs in acoustic ballad versions on X-Cell Records.
+On April 2, 2007, a second La Bouche compilation titled Greatest Hits was released.
+In October 2014, DJ Bobo released a studio video of him and Thornton recording the song "Love of My Life".